EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Sean Talts.
 Different goals and use-cases for performance, regression, and end-to-end numerical accuracy testing.

 Sebastian Weber.
-Do we want C++11 map_rect_async asap?
-Concerns?
-Is Apple clang a must have?
-Should this be optional (compiler defs) and can we configure threads by STAN_THREADS environment variable?

-Sebastian Weber.
-Parallelism beyond MPI in stan-math.
-Do we want openmp?
-Or better go with C++11/17 facilities (TS parallelism likely in 17 or use of [parallel libstdc++](https://gcc.gnu.org/onlinedocs/libstdc++/manual/parallel_mode_design.html)).
-Plan for moving forward would be great (immediate decision or ongoing discussion).
+Threading in stan-math.
+Do we want to make a working thread_local C++11 feature a requirement for compilers?
+Yes/no. See  [discourse discussion](http://discourse.mc-stan.org/t/potentially-dropping-support-for-older-versions-of-apples-version-of-clang/3780/5) and [the ad thread pull](https://github.com/stan-dev/math/pull/809).

 Bob Carpenter.
 Can we add a bunch new devs who've been adding things but aren't on our dev list?